Benjamín Rollheiser

-Benjamín Rollheiser (born 24 March 2000) is an Argentine professional footballer who plays as a right winger or an attacking midfielder for Campeonato Brasileiro Série A club Santos.
+Benjamín Rollheiser (born 24 March 2000) is an Argentine professional footballer who plays for Campeonato Brasileiro Série A club Santos.
+Mainly an attacking midfielder, he can also play as a right winger.

 Club career

 Early career

 Rollheiser was spotted while playing for local side Independiente de San José at the age of eight by Carlos Bottegal, a coordinator of Estudiantes, and joined the club in early 2010.
 He asked to leave the club in 2012 after Bottegal was fired, and returned to his hometown with Deportivo Sarmiento.

 Rollheiser made his debut with Sarmiento's first team in 2014, aged 14, scoring once in eight matches.
 In late 2014, he moved to River Plate's youth categories after a trial period.

 River Plate

 After being a part of the first team pre-season under Marcelo Gallardo in 2018, Rollheiser signed a new contract with River on 17 July 2019.
 He was promoted to the main squad ahead of the 2019–20 campaign, netting in pre-season friendlies in the United States with Ventura County Fusion (twice) and Guadalajara.

 On 16 July 2019, Rollheiser made his professional debut by coming on as a second-half substitute for fellow youth graduate Julián Alvarez in a Copa Argentina win over Primera B Nacional side Gimnasia y Esgrima de Mendoza; he provided the assist to Exequiel Palacios' opener in the 1–1 draw, and also converted the decisive spot-kick as River won on penalties.
 He made his Primera División debut eleven days later, starting in a 1–1 away draw against Argentinos Juniors.

 Despite featuring rarely in his first two senior seasons, Rollheiser became a regular option during the 2021 campaign, and scored his first professional goal on 19 December of that year, netting River's third in a 4–0 home routing of Colón in the 2021 Trofeo de Campeones de la Liga Profesional.
 Ahead of the 2022 season, however, he was separated from the first team squad after not reaching an agreement to renew his contract.